guqiong96/Lvllm/README.md

 Qwen3-Next-80B-A3B-Instruct-AWQ-4bit currently only works properly with tensor-parallel-size: 2

-pip Using a mirror repository with pip requires waiting for synchronization lk_moe==1.1.2 ERROR: Could not find a version that satisfies the requirement lk_moe==1.1.2 (from versions: 1.1.0, 1.1.1)
+pip Using a mirror repository with pip requires waiting for synchronization lk_moe==1.1.2 ERROR: Could not find a version that satisfies the requirement lk_moe==1.1.2 (from versions: 1.1.0, 1.1.1)  Or manually install: pip install lk-moe==1.1.2 --index-url https://pypi.org/simple

 ## 2025-12-9: Added the LVLLM_MOE_USE_WEIGHT environment variable to support MOE modules using two modes to infer fp8 models